 The “adult corner” — which can either be completely private or partially tucked away — is the best way to “keep marijuana away from the kids at the wedding, and away from those who don’t really want it in their face,” said Gaitatzis.
 She says that it doesn’t have to be completely secluded, but it needs to offer at least a semi-private area for those who want to partake.
-Gaitatzis recommends creating a clever, weed-themed sign to indicate where the “adult only” room or outdoors area is located.
+Gaitatzis recommends creating a clever, weed-themed sign to indicate where the “adult-only” room or outdoor area is located.
 In this space, the bride and groom can offer everything from edibles to vaporizer pens, or simply make it an area for guests to BYOW.

 2. Weed-Infused Favors

 The most popular types of weed-infused flavors are either edibles or spa products.
 For the former, don’t limit yourself to the traditional brownie, as there are many alternatives!
-Gaitatzis’ said that one of the most creative things she’s seen were microdosed garlic-rosemary roasted almonds and cashews.
-Other options include truffles, cookies and donuts.
-For spa-related products, Gaitatzis has seen marijuana-infused bath bombs, lip balms and hand creams.
+Gaitatzis’ said that one of the most creative things she’s seen were micro-dosed garlic-rosemary roasted almonds and cashews.
+Other options include truffles, cookies, and donuts.
+For spa-related products, Gaitatzis has seen marijuana-infused bath bombs, lip balms, and hand creams.
 She recommends providing an assortment at a table letting guests choose their favorite.

 3. Hemp Paper Products

 Hemp has a really organic, earthy feel to it, so even if you’re not into a full-blown weed wedding, you may like the idea of incorporating this into your big day.
 Gaitatzis says to consider hemp invitations, dinner menus, wedding programs or even guest books!